SystemRDL/PeakRDL-regblock/docs/props/rhs_props.rst

 ^^^^^^^^^^^^^^
 |EX|

-Single-cycle strobe that indicates the field is being sampled during a software read operation.
+Single-cycle strobe that indicates the field is being accessed by software (read or write).

 field -> swmod